 Reisen II, for the moon rabbit introduced in SSiB, to differentiate her from Reisen Udongein Inaba.

 Yorihime - Moonbitch, as popularized by her detractors, though her name being hard to remember didn't help her.
 Both Watatsukis together can also be referred to as the moonbitches, or even all Lunarians more rarely, but the singular Moonbitch seems to be Yorihime.
+Her and her sister are sometimes called Moonsues, due to their Nigh-Mary Sue status.

 Several unnamed characters have officially adopted their Fan Nicknames, like Tokiko, Daiyousei and Koakumanote Usually shortened to Dai-chan and Koa, respectively.